-- 5.94.
-Our Money laundering policy is part of the Fraud & Theft policy.
-In addition, the Treasury Management Policy imposes the requirements set out below. - No loan will be taken from, nor any deposit made with, any organisation or individual without the prior written approval of COO, or which does not comply with Bield's lending or investment criteria at TMP 1.1.
-In granting consent to a loan to, or deposit from a new organisation or individual, the COO will ensure that the identity and credentials of such individual or organisation have been appropriately ascertained and verified.
-The COO will maintain a written record of such verification and the details provided by the organisation or individual. - Details of any proposal in relation to a loan from or deposit to any organisation or individual other than in the normal course of our business will be reported as soon as possible to the COO. - All individual members of staff are responsible for reporting details immediately to their line manager or the next most senior manger if they see or suspect that any suspicious acts have been committed. - The COO is responsible for taking reasonable steps to ensure that all staff dealing with any element of Bield's cashflow are appropriately alert to the possibility of attempts being made to use Bield for money laundering purposes.
-Such staff will also be made aware of the requirement to report suspicions of money laundering to the COO. - Where the COO is satisfied that a suspicion of money laundering does exist, these will be reported to the appropriate authorities in the form they require.
+- 5.95.
+We have adopted a policy based on SFHA guidance on money laundering LINK, and which will be updated in line with any updated guidance.
+In addition, the Treasury Management Policy imposes the requirements set out below. - No loan will be taken from, nor any deposit made with, any organisation or individual without the prior written approval of FD, or which does not comply with Bield's lending or investment criteria at TMP 1.1.
+In granting consent to a loan to, or deposit from a new organisation or individual, the FD will ensure that the identity and credentials of such individual or organisation have been appropriately ascertained and verified.
+The FD will maintain a written record of such verification and the details provided by the organisation or individual.

+- Details of any proposal in relation to a loan from or deposit to any organisation or individual other than in the normal course of our business will be reported as soon as possible to the FD. - The FD is responsible for taking reasonable steps to ensure that all staff dealing with any element of Bield's cashflow are appropriately alert to the possibility of attempts being made to use Bield for money laundering purposes.
+Such staff will also be made aware of the requirement to report suspicions of money laundering to the FD. - Where the FD is satisfied that a suspicion of money laundering does exist, these will be reported to the appropriate authorities in the form they require.